alphagov/email-alert-api/doc/arch/adr-002-digest-mvp.md

   for their period
 - Create a [`DigestRun`](#digestrun) model
 - Ensure that multiple digests for the same period are not run concurrently
-- Interface with `DigestSubscriberQuery` to determine which subscribers are due to receive emails for this digest
+- Interface with `DigestRunSubscriberQuery` to determine which subscribers are due to receive emails for this digest

 ##### Should